 - Search Plugin

 - PWA Plugin

 Why Not ...?

-Nuxt is capable of doing what VuePress does, but it is designed for building applications.
+Nuxt is capable of doing what VuePress does, but it’s designed for building applications.
 VuePress is focused on content-centric static sites and provides features tailored for technical documentation out of the box.

 Docsify / Docute

 Both are great projects and also Vue-powered.
-Except they are both completely runtime-driven and therefore not SEO-friendly.
-If you don't care about SEO and don't want to mess with installing dependencies, these are still great choices.
+Except they are both fully runtime-driven and therefore not SEO-friendly.
+If you don’t care for SEO and don’t want to mess with installing dependencies, these are still great choices.

 Hexo has been serving the Vue docs well - in fact, we are probably still a long way to go from migrating away from it for our main site.
-The biggest problem is that its theming system is very static and string-based - we really want to leverage Vue for both the layout and the interactivity.
-Also, Hexo's markdown rendering isn't the most flexible to configure.
+The biggest problem is that its theming system is static and string-based - we want to take advantage of Vue for both the layout and the interactivity.
+Also, Hexo’s Markdown rendering isn’t the most flexible to configure.